cleanlab/cleanlab-studio/README.md

 `cleanlab dataset schema generate -f [dataset filepath]`

+* For `Modality (text, tabular, image): ` enter one of the following:
+  * `text` - to only find label errors based on a single column of text in your dataset.
+  * `tabular` - to find data and label issues based on any subset of the column features.
+  * `image` - to find label errors in your image dataset.

 * For `Id column: `, please enter the string name of of the column in your dataset that contains the id of each row.

-* For `Modality (text, tabular): `, please enter `text` to only find label errors based on a single column of text, otherwise enter `tabular` to find data and label issues based on any subset of the column features.
+* For `filepath column: ` (only for image modality), please enter the string name of of the column in your dataset that contains the path to each image.

 To validate an existing schema, i.e. check that it is complete, well-formatted, and has <a href="#data-types-and-feature-types">data types with sensible feature types</a>: